LimeEcho/Tetris/README_en.md

 ![GPTsuggestion](Images/GPTsuggestion_en.png)

 This project is licensed under the [MIT License](LICENSE).
-For more details, please refer to the `LICENSE` file。
+For more details, please refer to the `LICENSE` file.

+## Contact info

+E-mail: yiguo.xfy@icloud.com

+bilibili ID name: Ts_小石灰